MicrosoftDocs/CommunityToolkit/docs/maui/converters/color-to-inverse-color-converter.md

 ---
-title: ColorToGrayScaleColorConverter - .NET MAUI Community Toolkit
+title: ColorToInverseColorConverter - .NET MAUI Community Toolkit
 author: bijington
 description: "The ColorToInverseColorConverter is a one way converter that allows users to convert an incoming Color to its inverse." ms.date: 03/24/2022
 ---

-# ColorToBlackOrWhiteConverter
+# ColorToInverseColorConverter

 [!INCLUDE [docs under construction](../includes/preview-note.md)]